 The first direction sign for the battery with a darker color represents the ISL94203 current direction detection not as sensitive as the dedicated current shunt and if there is no minimum load or charge in order for the ISL94203 to detect the IC will try to enter in sleep mode after 4.5h of inactivity so you may notice a short one second or less power OFF if you have a really small load and charge not detected by ISL94203 IC.
+The green DMPPT symbol in the top right corner shows that there is successful communication over I2C with the external DMPPT450.

-By pressing the OK button while in this menu you will be presented with a small submenu allowing you to change the display from current measured with 1mA resolution to power measured with a 0.1W resolution.
+By pressing the OK button while in this menu you will be presented with a small submenu allowing you to change the display from current measured with 1mA resolution to power measured with a 0.1W resolution and also allowing you to change the temperature units from Celsius to Fahrenheit

-The monitoring menu has a total of 4 pages and the second page of the monitoring accessed by pushing the up key contains the energy counters as you see in the below screen shoot.
+The monitoring menu has a total of 4 pages (5 pages for firmware above version 3.0g as support for DMPPT450 was added) and the second page of the monitoring accessed by pushing the up key contains the energy counters as you see in the below screen shoot.